JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 This is a mostly functional Probot framework, but some immediate ways that Probot improves upon the above code:

 * Probot loads multiple `Application` instances, with some "internal" apps.
 For example, there's [a special Sentry integration](https://github.com/probot/probot/tree/master/src/apps/sentry.ts) that Probot loads as a Probot app itself!
-* Installation tokens are cached, to avoid make a ton of requests for the same thing.
+* Installation tokens are cached, to avoid making a ton of requests for the same thing.
 * `Context` is a real class with helper methods.
 * Probot uses [`promise-events`](https://npmjs.com/package/promise-events) for clearer, Promise-based event handling.
 * Grabbing the `PRIVATE_KEY` is a little more robust - Probot will look for a `/*.pem` file, use the `PRIVATE_KEY_PATH` variable, and the `PRIVATE_KEY` environment variable.